CESNET/metacentrum-user-docs/docs/access/index.md

 ## Logging in

 - neco zlehka o logging nodes (frontends), priklad ssh Linux vs Windows
+- sem nicmene umistit plny list (tabulku) frontendu
 - Kerberos - vysvetlit princip
+- sem zminit i to co uzivatele potka pri prvnim prihlaseni / SSH keys

+If you log in for the first time, you will be probably prompted by a query similar to the following:

+The authenticity of host 'skirit.ics.muni.cz (2001:718:ff01:1:216:3eff:fe20:382)' can't be established.
+ECDSA key fingerprint is SHA256:Splg9bGTNCeVSLE0E4tB30pcLS80sWuv0ezHrH1p0xE.
+Are you sure you want to continue connecting (yes/no)?

+Type "yes" and hit Enter.
+After that you will be prompted for a MetaCentrum password, type it and hit Enter.
+A MetaCentrum welcome logo and a bunch of information about your last login, home directories etc. will appear, with a line similar to the following right at the bottom.

 relevantni stranky: <https://wiki.metacentrum.cz/wiki/Beginners_guide#Log_on_a_frontend_machine> a odkazy tamtez